omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 # Publishing Inno Setup EXE installer on Microsoft Store

-This is a compilation of info I collected on how to get a Inno Setup installer accepted on the MS Store.
+Notes collected on how to get a Inno Setup EXE installer accepted on the MS Store.

 * Note that I did not succeed yet.

 MS Store now accepts EXE installers.

-Requirements ( aug/23 ) :
+Current Requirements ( aug/23 ) :

 1) The program EXE and the installer EXE must be signed with a Authenticode EV certificate ( those that require USB security stick when signing )